Introduction

 John 5:8-11 – “Jesus said to him, ‘Get up, take up your bed, and walk.’
 Immediately the man was made well; he took up his bed and walked.
 Now that day was the Sabbath.
 Then the Jews said to him who had been healed, ‘It is the Sabbath; it is not lawful for you to carry your bed.’
 He answered them, ‘He who made me well said, ‘Take up your bed and walk.’’“

-When we read the context of the suppressed verses, we realize that this man was paralyzed, because he was lying down and needed people to take him to the pool to cure him of his illness, according to the belief of the time.
-The text mentioned above shows that Jesus appeared before this man and cured his illness, ordering him to get up, take up his bed and walk.
-At that very moment, that man got up and “became healthy“, and such an account occurred on the Sabbath day.
-Did Jesus work on the Sabbath because he accomplished such a work?
+When we read the context of the preceding verses, we realize that this man was paralyzed, as he was lying down and needed others to carry him to the pool to cure him of his illness, according to the belief of the time.
+The text mentioned above shows that Jesus appeared before this man and healed him, ordering him to get up, take up his bed, and walk.
+At that very moment, the man got up and “was made well“, and such an event occurred on the Sabbath day.
+Did Jesus work on the Sabbath because He performed this act?

 The Man Had Been Sick for 38 Years!

-A man had been sick for 38 years, but Jesus miraculously cured him.
-What behavior would we expect from the people who were contemporary with this sick man when they saw him cured of the problem that had tormented him for almost 4 decades?
-Certainly one of the behaviors we would expect from these people would be happiness.
-However, the biblical account describes a completely different reaction.
-In addition to expressing happiness for this cure, they soon criticized him, saying that he was “a foolish man“.
-Saturday not being “lawful to take the bed” that belonged to Him.
-For these people, they believed that Jesus worked on the Sabbath, performing works that were not lawful!
+A man had been sick for 38 years, but Jesus miraculously healed him.
+What kind of behavior would we expect from the people who were contemporary with this sick man when they saw him cured of the problem that had tormented him for almost four decades?
+Certainly, one of the reactions we would expect would be happiness.
+However, the biblical account describes a completely different response.
+Instead of expressing joy for his healing, they immediately criticized him, saying that he was “a foolish man” for carrying his bed on the Sabbath, which they believed was not lawful.
+For these people, they thought that Jesus had worked on the Sabbath, performing actions that were not permitted!

 Jesus Orders the Sick Man to Carry His Bed

 The people’s attention was focused on the fact that he was carrying his bed on the Sabbath.
-As we read in the commandment, the Sabbath does not allow for “any work” (Exodus 20:11).
+As we read in the commandment, the Sabbath forbids “any work” (Exodus 20:11).
 However, Jesus ordered the sick man to take up his bed and walk.
-For the Jews of that time, the commandment restricted even any type of work to be done on the Sabbath day.
-And this included the simple work of carrying something.
+For the Jews of that time, the commandment restricted all forms of work on the Sabbath, including the simple act of carrying something.
 History shows that the Jews themselves created many rules for the “correct” observance of the Sabbath.
-Such rules ended up becoming part of the interpretation of the Law itself over time.
-Many of these rules were not part of God’s will, but were in reality “doctrines and precepts of men” (Matthew 15:9).
+These rules eventually became part of the interpretation of the Law over time.
+Many of these rules were not part of God’s will but were, in fact, “doctrines and precepts of men” (Matthew 15:9).

 Works That Are Permitted on the Sabbath

 The entire context shows a healing that Jesus performed on the Sabbath, and, as we read in Matthew 12:12, the performance of beneficial works on this day is permitted by the Law.
-By reading the passages that precede and follow the text in question, we will understand a little better why Jesus said such words.
-Let us see:
+By reading the passages that precede and follow the text in question, we will better understand why Jesus made such a statement.
+Let us examine them:

-Part of the problem was related to the works that Jesus was doing on that day.
-Because they were in disagreement with their tradition and understanding of Sabbath keeping, they wanted to apply the penalty of the Law to Christ.
-Because of this wrong understanding, Jesus responded that the work (the works) that He was doing was in harmony with the Law, because His Father also performed such works.
+Part of the issue was related to the works that Jesus was performing on that day.
+Because these works did not align with their tradition and understanding of Sabbath observance, they wanted to apply the penalty of the Law to Jesus.
+In response to this misunderstanding, Jesus explained that the works He was doing were in harmony with the Law because His Father also performed such works.

-To be more precise, Jesus did not perform the healings and miracles on that day by His own power, but the power to perform such works came from His Father.
-If God did not grant power to Christ at that time, He as a human being could not perform such miracles.
-Therefore, it is clear why Jesus mentioned that He worked in the same way as His Father had worked up until that time.
+To be more precise, Jesus did not perform the healings and miracles on His own power; rather, the power to perform these works came from His Father.
+If God had not granted Jesus the power to perform such miracles at that time, Jesus, as a human being, could not have done so.
+Therefore, it is clear why Jesus mentioned that He worked in the same way that His Father had worked up until that time.

 What was Jesus’ profession?

-Another point that many do not take into consideration is the text of Mark 6:3, where the Jews mention what Jesus’ profession was:
+Another point that many people overlook is the text in Mark 6:3, where the Jews mention Jesus’ profession:

-Mark 6:3 – “Is not this the carpenter, the son of Mary, and brother of James, and Joses, and of Judas, and Simon? and are not his sisters here with us?
-And they were offended in him.“
+Mark 6:3 – “Is not this the carpenter, the son of Mary, and brother of James, and Joses, and of Judas, and Simon?
+And are not His sisters here with us?
+And they were offended at Him“

 Jesus was a carpenter.
-If He was indeed working in a secular manner on that day, contrary to what the Law commanded, then He must have been performing some kind of carpentry work, and not works of righteousness as He was doing on this occasion.
-Therefore, we can say that Jesus did not work on the Sabbath!
-At least, not according to His profession.
+If He had indeed been working in a secular manner on that day, contrary to what the Law commanded, He would have been performing some kind of carpentry work, not works of righteousness as He was doing on that occasion.
+Therefore, we can confidently say that Jesus did not work on the Sabbath-at least, not according to His profession.

 May God bless the reader.